kao-outar/ProjetHackathon/README.md

 This project aims to create a **fully functional social mini-network** that allows users to register, log in, create profiles, posts, comments, and view statistics as an admin — all within 3 days by a team of 4 junior developers.

 Team :
-Pierric Letard
+Pierric Letard,
-XXXXXXX XXXXXXX
+XXXXXXX XXXXXXX,
-XXXXXXX XXXXXXX
+XXXXXXX XXXXXXX,
 XXXXXXX XXXXXXX

 ---